Woosmap/woosmap-autocomplete-searchbox/README.md

 ## Add Listener on Selected Localities or Places details

 When a user select a Woosmap Locality or a Google Place from the list of autocomplete predictions, an event is fired with either a Woosmap Locality object or a Google Place Detail object.
-You'll need to register on the Input text two EventListener named `'autocomplete-woosmap-assetcomplete'` and `'autocomplete-google-selectcomplete'`.
+You'll need to register on the Input text two EventListener named `'autocomplete-woosmap-selectcomplete'` and `'autocomplete-google-selectcomplete'`.

 ### Woosmap Localities onSelect